somasis/musl-wiki/design-concepts.md

 Adapted from <http://www.openwall.com/lists/musl/2013/07/16/16>

 Internally, all POSIX times (seconds since epoch) are passed around as long long.
-This ensures that values derived from struct tm, timezone rules, etc. can never overflow, and allows overflow checking to be deferred until it's time to convert the value back into time_t.
-Without this design, handling the "partial years" at the edge of time_t overflow range is very difficult, as is handling the denormalized struct tm forms mktime is required to support and normalize (for instance, overflowing the year range by using a very large month number).
+This ensures that values derived from `struct tm`, timezone rules, etc. can never overflow, and allows overflow checking to be deferred until it's time to convert the value back into `time_t`.
+Without this design, handling the "partial years" at the edge of `time_t` overflow range is very difficult, as is handling the denormalized `struct tm` forms mktime is required to support and normalize (for instance, overflowing the year range by using a very large month number).

-Instead of converting back and forth to broken-down struct tm for applying timezone rules, the new code simply converts the combination of year and TZ rule string to a POSIX time within the given year at which the transition occurs.
+Instead of converting back and forth to broken-down `struct tm` for applying timezone rules, the new code simply converts the combination of year and TZ rule string to a POSIX time within the given year at which the transition occurs.
 This value has type long long so that it cannot overflow even at the boundary